Creating a digital product business plan is essential when jumping into the world of digital products.

-Going digital with products these days is like striking gold.
+Going digital with products these days offers tremendous potential.

 Whether you’re into e-books, online courses, software, or digital art, this domain is rich and promising.
-Digital products are loved for being super scalable—no factories needed, no shipping drama, and you can hit the global market without burning a hole in your pocket.
+Digital products are valued for being super scalable—no factories needed, no shipping drama, and you can hit the global market without breaking the bank.

 Once you’re done creating a digital product, you can sell it over and over without worrying about running out of stock, because virtual shelves never go empty.